 Here’s just a little insider view to my life as a party stylist: when I get an email of assignments, it’s the best day ever!
 I love to see what’s in store, whether it’s something I’m super confident and familiar about or something that will take more brainstorming and research.
-When assigned “Zombie Party” for Wholesale Party Supplies, I was intrigued on the topic, but only a tad bit worried on how to describe this to my girls.
+When assigned “Zombie Party”, I was intrigued on the topic, but only a tad bit worried on how to describe this to my girls.

 I mean how am I going to dress my dining room in scary zombie decor without scaring my kids.
 “Why are there blood on those knives, Mommy” was an actual question asked by my 6 year old but luckily neither of them thought much of these displays or were scared by the theme.